diogoamvasconcelos/social_watcher_v2/backend/docs/idea_bag.md

 - free trial
   - 10 days?
 (7 too little, 10 nice number, 14 too much that can be abused)
   - no credit card required (huge)
+- smoke tests that search social media
+  - bot posts twit with uuid and then we search for it